garychian/license_plate_detection-using-raspberry-pi/README.md

 The observable latency between capturing the frame and broadcasting the predictions in the browser (with all the inference stuff going on) takes about 0.5-1.0 seconds depending on:

-How many replicas are assigned for each API.
+* How many replicas are assigned for each API.

-Internet connection bandwidth and latency.
+* Internet connection bandwidth and latency.

-Broadcast buffer size.
+* Broadcast buffer size.
 To get a smoother stream, use a higher buffer size (10-30) or if you want the stream to be displayed as quickly as possible but with possible dropped frames, go with lower values (<10).

-To learn more about how the actual device was constructed, check out this article.
+## Target Machine

+Target machine 1: Raspberry Pi
+Target machine 2: Raspberry pi camera Board v2-8 Megapixels $29.95